 - Food Banks & Meal Programs There are some food banks, mobile food banks, meal programs throughout Tacoma.
 Check out Northwest Harvest map and here’s another map where you can find food pantries and meal sites.

 - Little Free Pantry The mini pantry movement is a grassroots, crowd sourced solution to immediate and local need.
 Whether a need for food or a need to give, mini pantries help neighbors feed neighbors, nourishing neighborhoods.

-- Student/School Meal Programs For children and teens, 0-18 years old.
+- Student/School Summer Meal Programs For children and teens, 0-18 years old.
 The U.S. Department of Agriculture extended several waivers that allow school districts to serve nutritious meals to all students in our community.
-This decision, along with last week’s proclamation by our Governor to expand the use of transportation services, allows us to resume serving meals to all kids in our community.
+Check out the interactive map for a location near you.

 Tacoma School District – Any student 18 or younger can get free breakfast and lunch packs five days a week this fall, starting Sept.
 9, thanks to a change announced Aug.
 31 by the U.S. Department of Agriculture.
 Students(or parents, guardians) can pick up meals from 11 a.m. to 1 p.m., Monday-Friday at Baker, First Creek, Giaudrone, Gray, Jason Lee, Mason, Meeker, Stewart, Truman and Wainwright, as well as scheduled stops on 33 routes through district neighborhoods (see map).

 University Place School District – Free Breakfast and Lunch for All UPSD Students (Ages 0-18) Starting September 8th.
 Parent or guardian may pick up for students, student doesn’t need to be present.